 The Associate Director, Special Collections and University Archivist is responsible for these guidelines and their periodic review.

 Digitisation Guidelines and Priorities (rework of Digitisation Policy, still to be written)

 4. Guidelines for Acquisition

-Acquisitions for the Special Collections and Grainger Museum Collection should comply with the Collection Development Process and the guidelines outlined in Giving to the Library
+Acquisitions for the Archives and Special Collections should comply with the Collection Development Process and the guidelines outlined in Giving to the Library

 Decisions for purchase or accepting donation will also be informed by:

 - areas for development in support of the curriculum, the object-based learning program, current research activity and exhibitions